eshaan007/My-Portfolio-v1/README.md

 Having a portfolio of my own was always something I personally wanted.
 But developing it on my own is **THE THING** I am proud of most *Right Now.*

 <p>
-  I would keep updating it as time passes by. <strong>Do :star: the Repository if the design and template looks good!</strong> It motivates me to design and develop many more beautiful websites ..
+  I would keep updating it as time passes by. <strong>Do :star: the Repository if the design and template looks good!</strong> It motivates me to design and develop many more beautiful websites on my own ..
 Cheers!!
 </p>

 <h3 align="center">